Online Horse Betting in the USA 2020Commercial Content | 18+/21+ | T&Cs Apply

-Now that you’ve had a crash course on your horse race betting options, you can open a horse race betting account.
-(Check our bookie reviews to see what’s available in your state, including special bonuses and promo codes).
+Now that you’ve had a crash course on how to bet on horse races and your betting options, you can open a horse race betting account (check our horse book reviews to see what’s available in your state, including special bonuses and promo codes).
 Use this quick registration guide to ensure you get your account up and running without any issues:

-- Visit the bookie’s website and click on the Sign-Up button, usually at the top right of the page.
+- Visit the horse book’s website and click on the Sign-Up button, usually at the top right of the page.

-- Fill out your personal details like Full name, Phone Number, Email Address, Birthdate, Mailing Address, and the last 4 digits of your SSN in the registration form that pops up.
+- Fill out your personal details like Full Name, Phone Number, Email Address, Birthday, Mailing Address, and the last 4 digits of your SSN in the registration form.

-- Create a unique Username and Password for you betting account (write these down).
+- Create a unique Username and Password for your betting account (remember to write these down).

 - Look for a “Promo Code” field and check US-Bookies for relevant bonuses.

-- Complete the registration process by reading the relevant Terms & Conditions and pressing Register.
+- Complete the registration process by reading the relevant Terms & Conditions and selecting “Register”.

-- Use customer support if you run into any issues.
+- Reach out to Customer Support if you run into any issues.
 Email, phone, and live chat are popular support options.